aws-samples/aws-refactoring-to-serverless/implementation/choreography-to-orchestration/README.md

 ***

 ## Orchestration:

 A step function models the work flow as a state machine, coordinates the interactions between components and completes the workflow.
-The state machine uses Parallel state and adds separate branches to the recommendation resources.
-Each branch executes concurrently and waits until all resources respond  (or reach a terminal state).
+The state machine invokes the lambda function and send the output to the next state.
+It then uses a Choice state to add conditional logic to either move to next steps or to an error state.

 ## Deploy the application:
 To build this app, navigate to implementation/choreography-to-orchestration folder.
 Then run the following: